petermeissner/petermeissner.github.io/about.md

 # About Me

-Hallo, I am Peter Meißner, data enthusiast, R-lover, dog walker, toddler chaser.
+Hallo, I am Peter Meißner, data enthusiast, R-lover, dog walker, toddler chaser. <br>
 I live and work in Konstanz, Germany.

 For a living I gather data, make it behave, model it and take care that its secrets appeal to the observers eyes.
 My tool set is heavily R-centric but involves everything that comes handy in getting the job done.

 <div style="text-align:center;">